Table of Contents

-Xcode Life appears to have previously offered ancestral reporting services.
+The company appears to have previously offered ancestral reporting services.
 However, this option no longer appears in their shop.

-Xcode Life cautions that their service is not qualified to provide direct medical advice.
+They also caution that their service is not qualified to provide direct medical advice.

 How to use Xcode Life

 Before we review Xcode Life reports, let’s take a look at how to get started.
-To access Xcode Life’s individual reports and bundles, you upload your raw data.
+To access individual reports and bundles, you upload your raw data.
 The company doesn’t offer Xcode Life DNA testing but is instead designed to be compatible with raw genetic data from other providers including raw DNA file exports from Nebula Genomics and other companies.
 The following DNA raw data file formats are listed as compatible:

 23andMe, Family Tree DNA (FTNDA), Ancestry DNA, MyHeritage DNA, Living DNA, Genes for Good, Helix, Gene by Gene, We Gene, Gencove, VItagene, Invitae, Color, Affymetrix, Ambry Genetics, Others.